openresty/lua-resty-redis/README.markdown

     local res, err = red:get("key")
 ```

-Similarly, the "LRANGE" redis command accepts threee arguments, then you should call the "lrange" method like this:
+Similarly, the "LRANGE" redis command accepts three arguments, then you should call the "lrange" method like this:

 ```lua
     local res, err = red:lrange("nokey", 0, 1)